 Dr. Potter has been a surgical instructor to veterinary student externs for the past 3 years, and has been a mentor and instructor to numerous Rutgers University Animal Science students over her career.
 Dr. Potter has 12+ years of high volume spay and neuter experience, and is an expert in the field of small animal spay and neuter surgery.

-When not working, Dr Potter enjoys spending her free time with her husband and three children, her Manchester Terrier: Madison, her rescued three legged Shepherd mix: Bella, and her cat: Uncle Leo.
+When not working, Dr Potter enjoys spending her free time with her husband and three children, her Manchester Terrier: Madison, and her rescued three legged dog named Bella.
+Her newest edition is her cat named Izzy Moon.